Whats In A Slap? France Ponders Meaning Of Macron Assault - UrduPoint

 What's In A Slap?
 France Ponders Meaning Of Macron Assault

-Macron shrugged off being struck across the face on Tuesday in the village of Tain l'Hermitage, calling it an "isolated event", and he defiantly fistbumped onlookers later in the day in the nearby town of Valence.
+Macron shrugged off being struck across the face on Tuesday in the village of Tain l'Hermitage, calling it an "isolated event", and he defiantly fist-bumped onlookers later the same day in the nearby town of Valence.

 On Wednesday, he returned to work in the safety of the Elysee Palace in central Paris as politicians and experts sought to interpret an incident that has been condemned across the political spectrum.